ArkamFahry/KnowledgeBase/pages/SurrealDB.md

 - # SurrealDB: The ultimate Multi-Model Database for tomorrow's applications
 	- ![surrealdb.png](../assets/surrealdb_1687968200911_0.png)
+	- ## SurrealDB
+		- SurrealDB is a [[NewSQL]] [[Multi-Model Database]] written in [[Rust]].
+		- With an SQL-style query language, real-time queries with highly-efficient related data retrieval, advanced security permissions for multi-tenant access, and support for performant analytical workloads, SurrealDB is the next generation serverless database.
+It literally has a features set that is surreal.
+		- SurrealDB combines the best of [[Relational Databases]], [[Document Databases]], [[Key/Value Databases]] and [[Graph Database]] in to a single light weight and preferment package which is [[ACID]] compliant and can  be queried with a SQL like syntax.
+	- ## SurrealDB Features
+		- It is Easier to pickup
+			- There is no need to learn a new complicated database languages [[SurrealQL]] is SQL with some good to have syntactic sugar.
+		- Support for multiple ways to query the database
+			- Supports [[SurrealQL]] querying from client devices or servers, GraphQL querying, WebSocket querying, and HTTP querying.
+This gives great flexibility on how to query the database.
+		- Granular access control
+			- Provides row-level permissions-based access control, giving you the ability to manage data access with precision.
+This is important for ensuring that the data is secure and that only authorized users can access it.
+		- Scalability and performance
+			- Scalable and performant database that can handle high volumes of traffic.
+It is also designed to be fault-tolerant, so the data is always safe even if there is a problem with the database server.
+			- It uses [[TiKV]] to run in a distributed scalable system that can handle [[Terabytes]]'s of data.
+		- Ease of use
+			- Easy to use and deploy.
+It comes with a comprehensive set of documentation and tutorials, and there is an active community of users who can help you if you need it.
+		- ACID compliance
+			- SurrealDB is a fully [[ACID]] compliant database, which means that your data is always consistent and reliable.
+		- Geospatial support
+			- Support for geospatial querying, which makes it ideal for applications that need to work with spatial data.
+		- Full-text indexing
+			- Supports full-text indexing, which makes it easy to search your data for specific keywords or phrases.
+		- Embedded mode
+			- Can be embedded in your application, which gives you more control over how your data is stored and accessed.
+		- Schema Full or Schema Less mode
+			- This means the data can be defined with a strict schema like in [[PostgreSQL]] or can be stored without a schema like in [[MongoDB]].
+	- ## SurrealDB Problems
+		- Has a learning curve to the new way of data modeling.
+		- Still a new product and not mature as other databases.
+		- Though [[SurrealQL]] is like SQL there is still a small learning curve.
+		- There aren't many tools built around SurrealDB.
+		- There is still no cloud-hosted option (there is a waitlist for the cloud-hosted version).
+		- There is not a lot of documentation available for SurrealDB, so it can be difficult to learn how to use it.
+		- There are still some bugs in SurrealDB that can cause unexpected behavior.
+		- SurrealDB is not as performant as some other graph databases.
+		- SurrealDB does not have all of the features that some other graph databases have.
 	- ## SurrealDB Resources
 		- [SurrealDB | The ultimate database for tomorrow's applications](https://surrealdb.com/)
 		- [GitHub - surrealdb/surrealdb: A scalable, distributed, collaborative, document-graph database, for the realtime web](https://github.com/surrealdb/surrealdb)